Movement plays a very important role in the working of FCI as well as in fulfilling the objectives of Food Policy and National Food Security Act.

 FCI undertakes movement of foodgrains in order to:

 - Meet the requirements of deficit regions for NFSA/ TPDS and Other Schemes

 - Create buffer stocks in deficit regions

-On an average 40 to 42 million tonnes of foodgrains are transported by FCI across the country in a year.
-FCI undertakes massive movement operation of foodgrains all over the country encompassing around 1925 FCI depots (owned + hired), 440 rail-heads (owned by Indian Railways and others) and 103 FCI own sidings.
+On an average 42 to 45 million tonnes of foodgrains are transported by FCI across the country in a year.
+FCI undertakes massive movement operation of foodgrains all over the country encompassing around 2297 FCI owned & hired depots/Slios, 550 plus rail-heads (owned by Indian Railways and others) and 97 FCI own sidings.

 Movement Plan is prepared on monthly basis keeping in view:

 - Quantity required by deficit regions

 - Likely procurement